 Time Settings

 You may wish to trade only on certain days or times during the day so we added time settings to achieve this.
 The time settings are all relative to your broker's server time.
+Tropics will continue to manage open trades, and open new recovery trades if already in a cycle, but will not open new trades during the off periods.